Hello Kathryn! Thanks for agreeing to this interview. First off, can you tell us about you?

 Which country did you most enjoy visiting and do you have any funny or memorable stories from your time there?

-I had a hard time deciding my favorite place because I have seen so many beautiful cities and towns that each have their own treasures.
+I had a hard time deciding on my favourite place because I have seen so many beautiful cities and towns that each have their own treasures.
 In Denmark, my family and I volunteered at a ceramics workshop and helped with a conference that was going on at the time.
 Denmark itself is a very beautiful country- the man who owned the workshop took us on a trip to Skagen which I have to say is my favourite town.

-5- Do you have any weird quirks?
+Do you have any fascinating quirks?